spatie/temporary-directory/README.md

 [![StyleCI](https://styleci.io/repos/80403728/shield?branch=master)](https://styleci.io/repos/80403728)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/temporary-directory.svg?style=flat-square)](https://packagist.org/packages/spatie/temporary-directory)

-This package allows you to quickly create, use and delete a temporary directory.
+This package allows you to quickly create, use and delete a temporary directory in the system's temporary directory.

 Here's a quick example on how to create a temporary file and delete it: